KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 ## The `core/init.js` file

-The init file is the first piece of functionality to run when importing the SC library.
+The init file is the first piece of functionality to run when importing the SC repo.
 Note that ***the code will not run if it finds itself in an environment which doesn't include a global `window` object***.

 ```
 import { startCoreAnimationLoop } from './animation-loop.js';